stevencch99/stevencch99.github.io/_posts/2019-08-22-Linux_apt-get-update-fail.md

 We can also run `$ sudo apt-get update | grep "Failed"` to list failing repositories.

-This error might lead other installation processes to fail, for example like installation of RVM, since `$ sudo apt-get update` doesn't work well.
+This error might lead other installation processes to fail, for example, installation of RVM(*Ruby Version Manager*), since `$ sudo apt-get update` doesn't work well.

 ## Solution